How To Prepare For Vanlife With A Baby

 In terms of keeping things cool, our MaxAir ceiling fan is the business.
 All we need is our roof vent or window cracked at the back and it pulls a breeze all the way through our living space.
 Also important for keeping humidity from cooking and showering in the van under control.

 We also have reflective window blinds that keep the sun out.
 These are especially good for the cab as it gets super hot in there with all the glass.
-But we also put them up in the back if we are away from the van for the day.
+But we also put them up in the back if we are away from the van for the day and it's hot out.

 The only additional things we bought was a small portable 12V clip-on fan we can put directly in our daughter’s immediate space.
 It’s great for when she’s napping in her cot or in her car seat while we’re driving.